 The conventional saddle should be set horizontal, or with a slight tilt (±3º), using a spirit level (2).
 Tilting the saddle rotates the pelvis providing there are no intrinsic muscle restrictions to cause its blocking.
 An improper saddle tilt has been known to predispose riders to low back pain (30, 31), increased perineum saddle pressures (32) and hand problems (33).
 For example, a nose-down saddle tends to rotate the pelvis forward and redistribute the body weight by moving it forwards.
 This redistribution in body weight can lead to compression of the ulnar and median nerve (34).

 Saddle design has been linked with pain and urogenital symptoms in the perineum region (35).
 Complaints associated with increased saddle pressures are common in both male (32) and female cyclists (36).
 A review of 62 pertinent articles found urogenital complaints in 50-91% of all cyclists (37).

 The primary role of the handlebar is to steer the bicycle and to facilitate safe and effective manoeuvrability.
-A recent adjunct to this role is an aerodynamic body position through the use of aerobars.
+A recent adjunct to this role is an aerodynamic body position using aerobars.
 The first handlebars, used in the 1880s, were made from solid steel bar.
 In the 1930s, they progressed to steel tubing, for lightness.
 The first aluminium tube handlebars were introduced in 1963, by Cinelli.
-Handlebar design, hand position and height can be manipulated to improve aerodynamics, comfort, vision, manoeuvrability and stability.
-An incorrect handlebar position, usually one that is too low, has been reported to cause pain and injury in the hand, wrist, shoulder, neck, lower back and perineum (28).
+Handlebar design, hand position and height can be manipulated to improve aerodynamics, comfort, vision, manoeuvrability, and stability.
+An incorrect handlebar position, usually one that is too low, has been reported to cause pain and injury in the hand, wrist, shoulder, neck, lower back, and perineum (28).